 Running Code on Clusters and Clouds

 After you integrate MATLAB® Parallel Server™ with your existing cluster infrastructure, you can run parallel code in your cluster.
-If you need to set up your cluster, see Get Started with MATLAB Parallel Server.
+If you need to set up your cluster, see Installation.
 Then, to learn more about cluster workflows, try the examples in this section.

 Examples and How To

 - Scale Up from Desktop to Cluster (Parallel Computing Toolbox)

 Develop your parallel MATLAB® code on your local machine and scale up to a cluster.